 "Innovation isn’t just a concern for product development – it needs to take place at all levels, and to result from cross-functional teamwork."

 Yes, absolutely!
 This is already apparent when you consider that more than 500 of the nearly 5000 employees worldwide work in research and development. tesa invests around five percent of its annual sales in this area.
-We anticipate trends and constantly optimize and expand our technology portfolio, working closely with our customers and external cooperation partners.
+We anticipate trends and constantly optimise and expand our technology portfolio, working closely with our customers and external co-operation partners.
 But tesa can clearly also become more innovative.
 There is still room for improvement.

 You would think so.
 But the secure bonding of components is only one important aspect.
 Adhesive tapes in mobile phones, for example, have to take on various additional functions such as light and heat management.
 Sometimes reconciling totally different requirements is like squaring the circle.
 An example is when only a very narrow bonding surface area is available, but the foam tape is also supposed to act as a shock absorber.

 We see that the trend is increasingly toward so-called productive adhesive tapes.
 This means the tapes don’t just take on a temporary function and are then disposed of, but that they remain in the final product throughout its entire life cycle – in a car, for example.
-In addition, digitalization has fully reached the adhesive tape business.
+In addition, digitalisation has fully reached the adhesive tape business.
 Today, it’s no longer enough to visit the customer with a case full of samples.
 Digital tools and services are more in demand than ever.
-It’s no longer a problem to quickly exchange information and solve a problem with a business partner who is several thousand kilometers away.
+It’s no longer a problem to quickly exchange information and solve a problem with a business partner who is several thousand kilometres away.
 Overall, service orientation and the pace of the market have increased significantly.

 "With our tesa® products, we will never be among the cheapest suppliers on the market.
-We have lead with technology."
+We have the lead with technology."

 With our 64 affiliates, we have reached a size that makes many things easier, but at the same time more difficult.
-As far as the innovation culture is concerned, we have to make sure that our structures, which are sometimes very complex, don’t paralyze the organization.
+As far as the innovation culture is concerned, we have to make sure that our structures, which are sometimes very complex, don’t paralyse the organisation.
 That’s why we launched a large-scale innovation initiative at the end of 2017.
 In this respect, it’s also one of my jobs to create the best possible conditions for agile work.
 This is something that (potential) colleagues, who want to continually push the boundaries of adhesive technology and develop innovative products, are looking for.